jlevando/eureka/README.md

 # eureka

 A repository for metadata CSV files for ingest into Californica (UCLA instance of Hyrax, part of the Samvera family).

-These CSVs are usually created through exported from DLCS (UCLA Library's homegrown Digital Library Collection System) or may be newly created for new collections based on the Californica metadata template.
+A metadata CSV can be created through an export from DLCS (UCLA Library's homegrown Digital Library Collection System) or using a metadata template CSV for new collections.
+This process is managed by members of the Digital Library Program.

 Naming convention: short_collection_name.csv.
 E.g., bennett.csv
-Please use camel case for longer names.
+Please use underscore (\_) for clarity, if desired.
+E.g., hood_mantle.csv

 There are four major directories in the Eureka repository, which reflect a workflow:
 * done